Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 • Single-mode wins by a huge margin.

-It can deliver stable performance across tens of kilometers.
+It can deliver stable performance across tens of kilometres.

 • Multimode tops out at a few hundred meters, depending on the OM grade.